-Digital Marketing ROI: Meaning, Metrics, & How to Measure It
+ROI in Digital Marketing: Meaning, Formula & How to Calculate It

 What Is ROI in Digital Marketing?

-By calculating digital marketing return on investment, marketers can assess if they efficiently allocated and spent the given budget.
+By calculating digital marketing ROI, marketers can assess if they efficiently allocated and spent the given budget.
 They also analyze the degree to which their marketing initiatives contributed to the revenue growth.
 A positive ROI shows that the marketing campaigns generate more money than what was spent to create them.

 Formula to Calculate ROI in Digital Marketing